 Ayurveda is not just in India and Sri Lanka anymore.
 It’s all around Europe in Portugal, Spain, Germany, and Poland.
 It’s steadily growing in the United States, Canada, and South America.

 So why is this going on now?
 What makes Ayurveda relevant today?

-Well being with Ayurveda begins with some diet and lifestyle recommendations.
+Your well-being with Ayurveda begins with some diet and lifestyle recommendations.
 These recommendations are based on your own unique constitution or dosha.
-Herbs, body treatments and guided cleanses may also be suggested.
+Herbs, body treatments, and guided cleanses may also be suggested.

 There are 3 body types or Doshas: Vata Dosha, Pitta Dosha and Kapha Dosha.
-On a normal basis each individual is connected to two or three Doshas.
-Your Ayurvedic professional can determine which you are.
+On a normal basis, each individual is connected to two or three Doshas.
+Your Ayurvedic professional can determine who you are.